ananya-a6/FUTURE_CS_03/Evidence/findings.md

 **Recommendation:**
 Return only the minimum data required by the client application.
 Sensitive fields should be protected using proper authentication and authorization mechanisms.

+---

+## Observation 3 – Public Read Access

+**Risk Level:** Low

+**Observation:**
+The `/todos` endpoint is publicly accessible and returns task-related information without requiring authentication.

+**Business Impact:**
+For a demonstration API, this behavior is expected.
+However, in a production environment, task or user-specific information should only be accessible to authenticated and authorized users.

+**Recommendation:**
+Implement authentication and authorization for endpoints containing user-specific or business-sensitive information.